 - Phase 4: Enable e-Access and Adjust Policies.
 Librarians reconnect digitized copies or purchased copies into the catalog.
 Shared print and shared digital program agreements are negotiated and enabled in discovery, access, and collection management capabilities.
 Librarians and the faculty library committee revise the collection development policy to steer development of the collections in the future in terms of subjects, formats, number of copies, and reliance on library partners.

 No, we aren't finished yet, but the physical part of the library alterations is complete.
-We are on Phase 3.
-The library staff is working more behind the scenes evaluating our resources and working to obtain the best balance between physical space, student and faculty needs, and the budget.
+We are on Phase 4.
+Many of our collections now appear on archive.org and the number of digitized items grows weekly.
+The library staff is working more behind the scenes evaluating our resources and working to obtain the best balance between student and faculty needs and the budget.
 Online resources are often more expensive than physical items, but don't take up any shelf space- however more of the students and faculty are at a distance, so all of these factors are a consideration as we move through this phase.

 Media collections (audio/visual materials) have been moved to SFTS/GST Branch Library in San Anselmo.

 These can be delivered to Berkeley by placing them on hold in the catalog, and they will be brought over in the SFTS van.